Did you know? There are 330 million monthly active users on Twitter. (source)

 ➤ Lingo Jam: this one tends to come up before my favorite one above.
 Clearly their SEO strategy is better.
 I just couldn’t find a font with them that i liked.

-➤ YayText: i haven’t used this one either.
+➤ YayText: I haven’t dug into this one either.
 Visually, it’s a mess and the UI must have been designed by an accountant.
+(Sorry accountants.)

 - Go to your main Twitter profile page